 How does it work?

 All visitors can enjoy this service for free, but is not available for all attractions.
 If it is available, you start by scanning your ticket at the special FASTPASS machine available in many shapes near the entrance of the attraction.
 You will then receive a FASTPASS ticket with the time period reserved for you (and your group).
 Instead of waiting in line for that attraction, you can enjoy other attractions, eat, or buy souvenirs until your designated riding time.
 Once it’s time, head back to the attraction and show your FASTPASS ticket at the entrance.
 The staff will then allow you to enter the special FASTPASS lane, which allows you to cut through the long waiting time and enjoy your ride sooner.
-Trust us, you don’t want to wait three hours to ride Pooh’s Hunny Hunt!
-Get your FASTPASS.
+Trust us, you don’t want to wait three hours to ride Pooh’s Hunny Hunt or Soaring: Fantastic Flight!

 If you are a hardcore Disney fan, Tokyo Disney Resort has a variety of hotel options for you!
-All rooms, restaurants, halls, and even elevators are decorated with Walt Disney characters.
+These hotels help you immerse yourself in the Disney magic, and some of the studio’s most famous characters decorate certain areas.
 The hotels have rooms to accommodate everyone from couples to families, and even seniors.

 The Tokyo Disney Resort offers you two different types of accommodation at the Disney hotels: the Value Type (Tokyo Disney Celebration Hotel) and the Deluxe Type (Tokyo Disneyland Hotel, Tokyo DisneySea Hotel MiraCosta, Disney Ambassador Hotel) to make your visit even more exciting.
 Or you can also opt to stay at one of the Tokyo Disney Resort Official Hotels, Partner Hotels, or Good Neighbor Hotels for a convenient and a relatively cheaper stay.